RenuSolanki/EasyABM.jl/docs/src/conwaygol.md

 ## Step 2: Initialise the model

-In the second step we initialise the agents by defining `initialiser!` function and sending it as an argument to `init_model!`.
+In the second step we initialise the patches by defining `initialiser!` function and sending it as an argument to `init_model!`.
 In the `initialiser!` function we randomly set patches to be either of color `:green` or `:white`.
 The patches with green color have their
 `is_alive` property set to true and the patches with white color have their `is_alive` property set to false.
 We specify the patch properties
 `color` and `is_alive` that we want to be recorded during time evolution in the `props_to_record` argument to the `init_model!` function.